microsoft/react-native-windows/vnext/docs/GettingStarted.md

  The selected React Native component (defaulted to `Bootstrap`) should get loaded in the bottom of the application window.
 Chrome should have loaded `http://localhost:8081/debugger-ui/` in a new tab.
 Press `F12` or `Ctrl+Shift+I` in Chrome to open its Developer Tools. :tada:

- Try these samples by entering the JS file name and App names below into the textboxes at the top of the application window before pressing "Load":
+ Try out the various samples by selecting from the comboboxes at the top of the application window and pressing "Load".
-   - Sample: JavaScript file: `Universal.SampleApp\index.uwp` App Name: `Bootstrap`
-   - RNTester: JavaScript file: `RNTester\RNTesterApp.uwp` App Name: `RNTesterApp`

 ## Troubleshooting
 * If after running the app the packager does not update (or) app does not show React Native content - close the packager command prompt window and the app, run `yarn start` and run the app again.
 Issue [#2311](https://github.com/microsoft/react-native-windows/issues/2311) is tracking a known issue on this.